-One day, while laying in shavasana, it dawned on me: if I had shown myself the same compassion and self-awareness that I was practicing now, perhaps I would not have burned out in ministry.
+One day, while laying in shavasana, it dawned on me: if I had shown myself the same compassion and self-awareness during my Christian spiritual practices that I was practicing in yoga, perhaps I would not have burned out in ministry.
 I knew in that moment, I wanted to be a spiritual director, to provide others with a sacred space and time listen to the spirit within.

 I enrolled in North Park Theology Seminary’s Center for Spiritual Direction, and after more than 2 years of training, I have learned rhythms and practices from the Christian tradition and beyond my religious tradition that have helped me to connect with the Divine.
 I now have the energy and passion once again to love god, love others, and love myself.
 I became a professional spiritual director in 2020, setting a table in the wilderness for anyone who would like to join me, recognizing that wherever we are on our respective journeys, God is present.